-Leo’s PhD thesis investigated the effects commercial fisheries capture has on the survival, behaviour and reproduction of bycaught sharks and rays.
-Since finishing his studies, Leo is continuing to build Wild Melbourne, a non-profit he co-founded in 2013, inspiring people to reconnect with nature and enhance conservation efforts by providing educational and promotional services to the broader community.
+After finishing his studies, Leo continued to build Wild Melbourne, a non-profit he co-founded in 2013, inspiring people to reconnect with nature and enhance conservation efforts by providing educational and promotional services to the broader community.
+Leo finished with Wild Melbourne in 2018 to take a role as a Senior Shark Campaigner for the Australian Marine Conservation Society.

 Dr Derek Dapp